Employee Loan Agreement

 Obtain the employee's informed consent

-Present the agreement to the employee, explain the repayment terms, tax consequences, and their right to withdraw consent to deductions.
-Allow the employee reasonable time to review the agreement and seek independent advice if desired.
-Both parties should sign the agreement before any funds are advanced.
+Present the agreement to the employee, explain the repayment terms, the fringe benefit tax consequences, and the employee's Section 34(5) BCEA right to withdraw consent to future deductions (while noting the underlying debt obligation remains enforceable as a civil debt).
+Allow reasonable time to review the agreement and to seek independent financial or legal advice — this is particularly important if the loan amount is material relative to the employee's income or the repayment term exceeds twelve months.
+Both parties (and a witness for evidentiary purposes) should sign the agreement before any funds are advanced.
+For larger loans, consider having the employee initial each page.

 Implement and monitor the loan

-Advance the funds, commence payroll deductions from the agreed date, and ensure the fringe benefit (if applicable) is reflected on the employee's monthly payslip.
-Maintain a loan register tracking all employee loans, payments received, and outstanding balances.
-Monitor for default events and address repayment issues promptly — early intervention significantly improves recovery outcomes.
+Advance the funds, commence payroll deductions from the agreed date, and ensure the fringe benefit (if applicable) is reflected on the employee's monthly payslip and ultimately on the annual IRP5 certificate.
+Maintain a centralised loan register tracking all employee loans, payments received, interest accrued, fringe-benefit values, and outstanding balances.
+Produce monthly exception reports for missed payments.
+Monitor for default events — missed payments, unauthorised absence, disciplinary suspension, change of banking details — and address repayment issues promptly.
+Early intervention (a conversation before the balance spirals) significantly improves recovery outcomes and preserves the employment relationship.

 Frequently Asked Questions